pyrddlgym-project/rddlrepository/rddlrepository/archive/standalone/TrafficBLX/README.md

 # A Guide for the BLXed

-The goal of this document is to describe the BLX traffic model, as well as some of the subtle points of its implementation in the RDDL language.
+The goal of this document is to describe the BLX traffic model, as well as some of the important and subtle details of its implementation in the RDDL language.

 The document is structured as follows.
 The first section will describe the BLX model in general terms, discuss the issue of how vehicle flow propagation is implemented in RDDL, and discuss linear blending.
 The